-Bogotá is without doubt one of the most amazing places to enjoy street art that I have ever visited.
+Bogotá is without a doubt one of the most amazing places to enjoy street art that I have ever visited.

-If you are planing a trip to the Colombian capital, and don’t want to miss a thing (or maybe you just want to day-dream a bit and enjoy some amazing pieces of Colombian street art), then read on reading and check out these 8 things you should know about street art in Bogotá.
+If you are planning a trip to the Colombian capital, and don’t want to miss a thing (or maybe you just want to day-dream a bit and enjoy some amazing pieces of Colombian street art), then read on reading and check out these 8 things you should know about street art in Bogotá.

 #1 Street art is an integrated part of life in Bogotá

-It reminds us that the buildings are not just historical memories, but that they are an active part of the modern life.
+It reminds us that the buildings are not just historical memories, but that they are an active part of modern life.

 #2 It will leave you breathless and make you smile

-When I just arrived to Bogotá, I had book a hostel in the historic center of la Candelaria.
-The first day, I left the hostel without any actual plan.
-I like doing that when I just arrive to a new place; just scroll around without purpose… But Bogotá took me by surprise!
+When I just arrived in Bogotá, I had booked a hostel in the historic center of La Candelaria.
+On the first day, I left the hostel without any actual plan.
+I like doing that when I just arrive in a new place; just scroll around without purpose… But Bogotá took me by surprise!

 At various times, I had to suppress an amazed “wow” and had to stop to take it all in.
 The colors were everywhere.
 Around any corner, on everything from an abandoned house to the façade of a small shop.

 #3 Street art in Bogota is high-quality art pieces

-The street art in Bogota is not this kind of crappy stuff that I know from back home (maybe you are more lucky with the street art where you come from?).
-Bogotá’s street art was high quality art!
+The street art in Bogota is not this kind of crappy stuff that I know from back home (maybe you are luckier with the street art where you come from?).
+Bogotá’s street art was high-quality art!

 Colombia was my first stop in Latin America.
 Before arriving I had only been to Cuba.
 And in Cuba, you can not expect to find street art like this.

 For sure, I had not excepted to find this color heaven of street art.
 Later, I was to find out that high-quality street art is not that rare in Latin America, and there are, for example, also plenty of great pieces in Buenos Aires.

-#4 The historical Candelaria is a colorful epicenter
+#4 The historical La Candelaria is a colorful epicenter